Talent in the Ranks

 Talent in the Ranks is a free artist development programme produced and delivered by the National Memorial Arboretum.

-The finished works will be shared through live performance opportunities and featured as part of services and events here at the National Memorial Arboretum.
+The finished works are shared through live performance opportunities and featured as part of services and events here at the National Memorial Arboretum.

 Abby Atkinson was a decade into her career with the Royal Air Force when she found herself performing a song she had written to thousands of people during our Remembrance Sunday Service on Sunday 9 November 2025.